cTurtle98/Lifealgorithmic/source/cis-191/logical_volume_management.md

 ## Making a Disk Ready for LVM

 LVM can work on disk partitions or whole disks.
-By default when Ubuntu installs it creates a partition (on your VMs /dev/sda5) for LVM.
+By default when Ubuntu installs it creates a partition (on your VMs `/dev/sda5`) for LVM.
 This is because the boot disk needs to have other partitions in order for GRUB to work.
 If you have a computer with disks dedicated to file service those disks don't need to be partitioned, they can be turned into an LVM disk.
 When a partition or disk is used for LVM it becomes a physical volume.
 Managing physical volumes is done with pvcreate and pvremove.
 Here's how to partition a disk and create a physical volume in the first partition:

-Warning: This will destroy ALL DATA on /dev/sdb
+> **Warning!** This will destroy ALL DATA on /dev/sdb

 ```
 $ sudo parted /dev/sdb mklabel gpt